doda25-team7/infrastructure/README.md

 - For control node: Modify `vb.memory` and `vb.cpus` in the `ctrl` block
 - For worker nodes: Modify `vb.memory` and `vb.cpus` in the worker node block

+## NOTES
+login the ctrl and use `systemctl restart` to restart failed service of any service failed in k8s